 PDO Thread Lift

-With loss of volume and a weakened facial support structure, the aging face begins to appear longer as the skin’s tissues loosen.
-Most conventional means of lifting the face involve surgery, the PDO thread lift is a non-surgical minimally invasive procedure that safely and effectively lifts and contours loosened skin on the face, neck, and jawline using biodegradable absorbable material called PDO (polydioxanone) sutures that induce neocollegensis.
+With loss of volume and a weakened facial and body support structure, the aging skin begins to appear longer as the skin’s tissues loosen.
+Most conventional means of lifting the face and body involves surgery, the PDO thread lift is a non-surgical minimally invasive procedure that safely and effectively lifts and contours loosened skin on the face, neck, jawline, abdomen, arms, buttocks, breasts, knees and more using biodegradable absorbable material called PDO (polydioxanone) sutures that induce neocollegensis.

 Thread lifts offer many benefits including the following: